Welcome to our

 About Mrs. Culupa

 I am a native of Poughkeepsie, NY.
-I graduated from Marist college with a BA. in Psychology and dual certification in Elementary and Special Education.
-I began my teaching career at St. Peter's School in Poughkeepsie.
+I graduated from Marist College with a BA. in Psychology and dual certification in Elementary and Special Education.
+I began my teaching career at St. Peter's Parochial School in Poughkeepsie.
 I taught there for 10 years before moving to Vermont.
-Vermont has been my home now for 27 years!
-I live in Jericho, Vt.
-My family consists of my husband, Frank, our two children, Ariel and Addison, and our two dogs, Hunter and Max!
+Vermont has been my home now for 29 years!
+I live in Jericho, Vt. with my husband, Frank, and our 15 -year- old dog Hunter!
+Sadly, we had to say goodbye to Hunter's brother Max this summer.
+My daughter Ariel will begin her second semester of Veterinary School in Grenada and my son Addison will begin his second year at Vermont Law School.

 Each child brings to the classroom their own unique personality and learning style.
 My goal is to celebrate these differences and nourish each child academically, socially and emotionally so they continue to grow in their journey to become the child of God that each is called to be.
 I believe in differentiating lessons to best meet these individual needs so that success is achieved at all levels.
 Ultimately, I strive to create a classroom environment where each student feels valued, accepted and comfortable in asking questions and sharing their thoughts and wisdom in a safe, loving community of friends.